ana-balica/ana-balica.github.io/_posts/2016-07-23-a-present-for-you.md

 *Resulting effect:* I think she liked it<br>
 *Gift specimen:* boring overall, but with a nice very personal touch

 Mugs are a boring gift (I've just mentioned the Darth Vader mug at the beginning of this post).
 But… but this one is cute, because I covered it all in silly childish doodles.
 Used my acrylic paint.
-For a long lasting effect you can cover it in layer or glaze.
+For a long lasting effect you can cover it in a layer of glaze.

 ### Blossom in winter